 The Office of the Children's Commissioner has recommended that parents and students reporting bullying behaviour can expect:

-- to be heard, receive a sensitive response and not dismiss their concerns or worries
+- to be heard, receive a sensitive response and not have their their concerns or worries dismissed

 - to have the incident investigated and responded to